 A skeptical response to the question "why do ghost hunters investigate in the dark?" can be summed up fairly simply, paranormal researchers like to introduce noise into their data as it increases their chances of spotting something.

-Similarly, the reason EVP recordings work is because the process of capturing "electronic voice phenomenon" involves using a very sensitive microphone in a very quiet location.
+The reason EVP recordings work is because the process of capturing "electronic voice phenomenon" involves using a very sensitive microphone in a very quiet location.
 The lack of any sound causes the audio recording device to boost its sensitivity, when the recording is played back the ghost hunter turns the volume up even higher.
 Under theses conditions the tiniest hint of a sound caught on a recording can become warped and exaggerated by human perception.

 In the same way an audio recording device boosts its sensitivity in a quiet room, a camera will boost its sensitivity in low-light situations.
-You might have seen grainy photos in the past, this is where the camera tries to compensate for the lack of light but in doing this it's adding noise into the photos and once again, this increase the likelihood of a paranormal investigator spotting an odd shadow or dark figure which can't be explained.
+You might have seen grainy photos in the past, this is where the camera tries to compensate for the lack of light but in doing this it's adding noise into the photos and once again, this increases the likelihood of a paranormal investigator spotting an odd shadow or dark figure which can't be explained.

 Well all know your mind play tricks on you in the dark, you think you see something that's not there and your other senses are heightened.
 The same thing is happening.
 In the dark you are hyper-sensitive, hyper-alert, you notice every sound, smell and sensation.